OliverBrotchie/pet-insurance-api/README.md

 ## Implementation

-A GraphQL service would fit this application best, however, this is not possible as it is supposed to be a restful API.
-Therefore, this API will be built using Deno as a runtime and Drash as a framework.
+This API will be built using Deno as a runtime and Drash as a framework.

-Ideally, an in-memory caching solution would be used over the top of a traditional SQL database in a read/write-through model, but I have decided to challenge myself to create a custom graph database.
+Ideally, an in-memory caching solution would be used over the top of a traditional SQL database in a read/write-through model, however I have decided to challenge myself to also create a custom in-memory graph database.

 This provides a few benefits:
-- It allows for simple deployment to both Github Actions and local development environments.
+- It allows for simple deployment to both Github Actions and local development environments (without the need for containerization).
 - It gives me a more complex challenge than creating a simple API.
 - It gives me a better way to display technical ability.